ufidon/java/mod7/ADBprog.md

 ---
 - makes a connection with a data source
 - maintains that connection throughout its life cycle
+  - sends the changes back to data source automatically
 - JdbcRowSet is neither serializable nor cloneable